M.A. in Clinical Mental Health Counseling Admission Requirements

 - Students seeking to be admitted into this program and planning to finish it outside of the U.S. will be required to sign an International Disclosure Agreement (login required).

-Department of Counselor Education and Family Study’s Master of Arts in Clinical Mental Health Counseling Mission Statement and Diversity Statement
+Department of Counselor Education and Family Studies Master of Arts in Clinical Mental Health Counseling Mission Statement and Diversity Statement

-1. Attainment of scholastic competency in all coursework,
+1. Attainment of scholastic competence in all coursework,

 2. Acquisition of, and ability to apply counseling skills with a diverse population to a standard acceptable by licensed professional counselors,